 To put this into perspective, this means fire kills up to 5 times more people than natural hazard related disasters on average.
 Annual fire related injuries affect an estimated 11 million people.
 While figures on property loss, disruption, fire response and impact to livelihoods are not readily available on a global scale, fire costs hundred of billions if not trillions of dollars annually.

-Kindling's mission is to reduce the impacts of fire on people, property, and livelihoods in emerging nations, low-income communities, and humanitarian contexts.
+Kindling's work is primarily focused on supporting communities living in emerging nations, low-income communities, and humanitarian contexts.

 Why emerging nations?